 Resource Mitigation Measures Specific BMPs will be determined during final design.
 Mitigation measures are anticipated to include: An acceptable revegetation plan will be developed with the CDOT landscape architect and with county personnel in Adams, Boulder, Broomfield, Denver, Larimer, and Weld counties.
-A Senate Bill 40 certification for stream crossings or adjacent stream banks will be obtained.
-In these areas, trees and shrubs must be replaced on a 1:1 basis (trees) and square-foot basis (shrubs).
-Vegetation CDOT standard specifications for the amount of time that disturbed areas are allowed to be non-vegetated will be followed.
-Existing trees, shrubs, and vegetation will be avoided to the maximum extent possible, especially wetlands and riparian plant communities.
+The revegetation plan must also be acceptable to municipalities, such as Fort Collins and Longmont, within their jurisdictional areas. ▶ A SB 40 certification for stream crossings or adjacent stream banks will be obtained.
+In these areas, it is recommended trees and shrubs be replaced on a 1:1 basis (trees) and square-foot basis (shrubs). ▶ CDOT standard specifications for the amount of time that disturbed areas are allowed to be non-vegetated will be followed.
+Vegetation Existing trees, shrubs, and vegetation will be avoided to the maximum extent possible, especially wetlands and riparian plant communities.
 The project team will coordinate with the CDOT landscape architect before construction to determine the types of vegetation that will be protected during construction.
-Weed-free topsoil will be salvaged for use in seeding.
-Erosion control blankets will be used on steep, newly seeded slopes.
+Weed-free topsoil will be salvaged for use in seeding. ▶ Erosion control blankets will be used on steep, newly seeded slopes.
 Slopes should be roughened at all times.
 All disturbed areas will be re-vegetated with native grass and forb species.
 Seed, mulch, and mulch tackifier will be applied in phases throughout construction.
-An integrated weed management plan will be incorporated into the project design and implemented during construction.
+Mitigation measures for impacts to shortgrass prairie species are included in this table under Threatened, Endangered, and State Sensitive Species.
+An integrated weed management plan or project-specific CDOT 217 Specification will be incorporated into the project design and implemented during construction.
 Specific BMPs will be required during construction to reduce the potential for introduction and spread of noxious weed species.
 These will include: Noxious weed mapping will be included in the construction documents along with appropriate weed control methods.
 Highway right-of-way areas will be inspected periodically by the associated city or its consultants during construction and during post-construction weed monitoring for invasion of noxious weeds.
-Weed management measures will include removal of heavily infested topsoil, herbicide treatment of lightly infested topsoil as well as other herbicide and/or mechanical treatments, limiting disturbance areas, phased seeding with native species throughout the project, and monitoring during and after construction.
-Noxious Weeds Use of herbicides will include selection of appropriate herbicides and timing of herbicide spraying and use of a backpack sprayer in and adjacent to sensitive areas, such as wetlands and riparian areas.
-Certified weed-free hay and/or mulch will be used in all revegetated areas.
-No fertilizers will be allowed on the project site.
-Preventative control measures for project design and construction may include: Only native species will be used to revegetate sites.
-Materials used for revegetating will be inspected and regulated in accordance with provisions of the Weed Free Forage Act, Title 35, Article 27.5, CRS.
-When salvaging topsoil from on-site construction locations, the potential for spread of noxious weeds will be considered.
-Importing topsoil onto the project site will not be allowed.
-Equipment will remain on designated roadways and stay out of weed-infested areas until the areas are treated.
-All equipment will be cleaned of all soil and plant parts before its arrival at a project site.
+Noxious Weeds Weed management measures will include removal of heavily infested topsoil, herbicide treatment of lightly infested topsoil as well as other herbicide and/or mechanical treatments, limiting disturbance areas, phased seeding with native species throughout the project, and monitoring during and after construction.
+Use of herbicides will include selection of appropriate herbicides and timing of herbicide spraying and use of a backpack sprayer in and adjacent to sensitive areas, such as wetlands and riparian areas.
+Certified weed-free hay and/or mulch will be used in all revegetated areas. ▶ No fertilizers will be allowed on the project site.